Home / How to audit ISO 27001 / How to Audit ISO 27001 Annex A 8.29: Security Testing in Development and Acceptance

-How to Audit ISO 27001 Control 8.29: Security Testing in Development and Acceptance
+How to Audit ISO 27001 Annex A 8.29: Security Testing in Development and Acceptance

 Auditing ISO 27001 Annex A 8.29 Security Testing in Development and Acceptance is the technical verification of security validation integrated within the software engineering lifecycle.
 The Primary Implementation Requirement is automated security gates within CI/CD pipelines and formal UAT, providing the Business Benefit of preventing production-level exploits and ensuring management-authorized risk alignment.